Fire, Police, or Medical Emergencies

-Only authorized and trained personnel may work on both energized AND de-energized high-voltage (i.e., more than 50 volts) circuits or equipment.
+Only authorized and trained personnel (also known as a "Qualified Person") may work on both energized AND de-energized high-voltage (i.e., more than 50 volts) circuits or equipment.
 All work must follow the University’s Electrical Safety Work Practices and Hazardous Energy Control Program.

 All electrical circuits must match the equipment/instrument manufacturer’s electrical requirements.
 If there are questions about these requirements, or if the circuitry needs modifications, contact Facilities Management through the Maintenance Direct portal for assistance.

 Other common laboratory electrical rules:

 - Ground-Fault Circuit Interrupter (GFCI) outlets are required if an electrical outlet is within six feet of a water source, in wet environments, and when using outdoor circuits.

 - Extension Cords are only allowed for temporary (eight hours or less) portable equipment.
 Extension cords cannot be used as a substitution for permanent circuits.

 - Nothing may obstruct electrical panels (circuit breaker panels).
-A minimum of three feet of clearance is required for access to the panel.
+A minimum of three feet of clearance in front of the panel is required for access.

 - Equipment covers and instrument panels must remain in place when equipment is energized.

-- Lockout procedure must be used when panels are removed or internal parts are exposed.
+- Lockout procedure must be used before panels are removed or internal parts are exposed.